microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user_list_calendarview.md

 ### Query parameters

-In the request URL, provide the following query parameters with values.
+In the request URL, provide the following required query parameters with values.

 | Parameter	   | Type	|Description|
 |:---------------|:--------|:----------|
 |startDateTime|String|The start date and time of the time range, represented in ISO 8601 format.
 For example, "2015-11-08T19:00:00.0000000".|
 |endDateTime|String|The end date and time of the time range, represented in ISO 8601 format.
 For example, "2015-11-08T20:00:00.0000000".|

-This method supports the [OData Query Parameters](http://graph.microsoft.io/docs/overview/query_parameters) to help customize the response.
+This method also supports the [OData Query Parameters](http://graph.microsoft.io/docs/overview/query_parameters) to help customize the response.
 ### Request headers
 | Name       | Type | Description|
 |:-----------|:------|:----------|